decay88/Amaterasu/README.md

         }

         /// <summary>
-        /// Validates an <see cref="RSACryptoServiceProvider"/> public key with a verfication server.
+        /// Validates an <see cref="RSACryptoServiceProvider"/> public key with an authentication server.
         /// </summary>
         /// <param name="publicKey">The public key to validate with the server.</param>
         public static bool IsKeyValid(string publicKey)
         {
-            var requestParameter = "ping";
+            // Request a chunk of encrypted data from the server. var requestParameter = "ping";
             var requestData = requestParameter + "=" + "pong"; // Include an equals sign because we're posting to a PHP script.
             NetRequest request = new NetRequest(VerificationScript, NetRequest.RequestType.POST, requestData);